PandayPranav17/testrepo/README.md

 # testrepo
 ##Editing the file

-It's markdown file in this repository
+Its markdown file in this repository